 In other words, the cloud does away with local hardware requirements.
 Maintaining a server can be tedious and quite difficult for a corporation.
 The hardware and maintenance itself can increase the cost quite rapidly.
 With cloud computing, the user needs to pay only for the part of the cloud he is using.
-The burden of the physical server, security, maintenance, etc. are all up to the service provider!
+The load of the physical server, security, maintenance, etc. are all up to the service provider!

-Public Cloud: A public cloud is a platform that uses the standard cloud computing model to make resources, such as virtual machines (VMs), applications, or storage, available to users remotely.
+A public cloud is a platform that uses the standard cloud computing model to make resources, such as virtual machines (VMs), applications, or storage, available to users remotely.
 Public cloud services may be free or offered through a variety of subscription or on-demand pricing schemes, including a pay-per-usage model.

-Private Cloud: Private clouds usually reside behind a firewall and are utilized by a single organization.
+Private clouds usually reside behind a firewall and are utilized by a single organization.
 A completely on-premises cloud may be the preferred solution for businesses with very tight regulatory requirements, though private clouds implemented through a colocation provider are gaining in popularity.
 Authorized users can access, utilize, and store data in the private cloud from anywhere, just like they could with a public cloud.
 The difference is that no one else can access or utilize those computing resources.
 Private cloud solutions offer both security and control, but these benefits come at a cost.
 The company that owns the cloud is responsible for both software and infrastructure, making this a less economical model than the public cloud.

-Hybrid Cloud: Hybrid clouds combine public clouds with private clouds.
+Hybrid clouds combine public clouds with private clouds.
 They are designed to allow the two platforms to interact seamlessly, with data and applications moving seamlessly from one to the other.

 The primary advantage of a hybrid cloud model is its ability to provide the scalable computing power of a public cloud with the security and control of a private cloud.
 Data can be stored safely behind the firewalls and encryption protocols of the private cloud, then moved securely into a public cloud environment when needed.
 This is especially helpful in the age of big data analytics when industries like healthcare must adhere to strict data privacy regulations while also using sophisticated algorithms powered by artificial intelligence (AI) to derive actionable insights from huge masses of unstructured data.

 There are two commonly used types of hybrid cloud architecture.
 Cloud bursting uses a private cloud as its primary cloud, storing data and housing proprietary applications in a secure environment.
 When service demands increase, however, the private cloud’s infrastructure may not have the capacity to keep up.
-That’s where the public cloud comes in.
+That is where the public cloud comes in.
 A cloud bursting model uses the public cloud’s computing resources to supplement the private cloud, allowing the company to handle increased traffic without having to purchase new servers or other infrastructure.